|Excursion (one day)||16|

-Basic taxonomic knowledge of the major plant families, recommended are Biodiversity of the Netherlands (BIS 10306), Webs of Terrestrial Diversity (BIS21306) and/or the course Plant Families of the Tropics of Naturalis in Leiden.
+Basic taxonomic knowledge of the major plant families.
+Recommended (but not absolutely necessary) are Biodiversity of the Netherlands (BIS 10306), Webs of Terrestrial Diversity (BIS21306) and/or the course Plant Families of the Tropics of Naturalis in Leiden.

 A general overview of the state of the art in the science of Ethnobotany.

-Focus is on traditional plant use in the tropics.
+The focus is on traditional plant use in Europe and the tropics.

 Content: (1): Lectures on theoretical aspects.
 Overview of the history of the discipline, link between cultural and biological diversity, ethnobotany and public health, threats to traditional knowledge and plant domestication by humans: from wild-harvesting (evaluating sustainability aspects) to cultivation, with special attention to traditional landraces and agrodiversity.
 Invited guest lecturers currently active in the Netherlands in ethnobotany-related research will lecture on their subject.